BU-CLOUD-S20/Networking-inside-of-Kubernetes/README.md

 ## 5. Acceptance criteria
 Minimum acceptance criteria is that compared with current Raft algorithm, creating a faster and stable algorithm with “gossip protocol”.
 Stretch goals are:
-+ Deploying our implementation of the gossip protocol using CPISync and leveldb to containers
++ Deploying our implementation of the gossip protocol using [CPISync][https://github.com/trachten/cpisync] and [LevelDB][https://github.com/google/leveldb] to containers
 + Shortening the time to respond to client request and benchmarking our implementation against etcd
 + Detecting failures during networking